 5 Share of persons aged 0+ with an equivalent disposable income below the at-risk-of-poverty threshold, which is set at 60 % of the national median equivalised disposable income (after social transfers).

-National prevalence surveys on drug use were carried out in the Netherlands in 1997, 2001, 2005 and 2009 among the general population aged 15–64.
-In 2009 some 25.7 % of respondents reported lifetime prevalence of cannabis use.
-The gender gap regarding cannabis use remains wide — last year prevalence of cannabis was about 2.3 times higher among males than females (9.8 % and 4.2 % respectively).
+General population surveys on drug use prevalence were carried out in the Netherlands in 1997, 2001, 2005 and 2009 among adults aged 15–64.
+In 2009 the sample size consisted of 5 769 respondents.
+Some 25.7 % of respondents reported lifetime prevalence of cannabis use.
+The gender gap regarding cannabis use remains wide — last year prevalence of cannabis use was about 2.3 times higher among males than females (9.8 % and 4.2 % respectively).
 Lifetime prevalence of ecstasy use was 6.2 %, and last year prevalence was 1.4 %.
 Cocaine was the third most popular ‘ever used’ drug, with lifetime prevalence of 5.2 %.
+More than a third of those aged 15–34 (36.8 %) reported ever having used cannabis, followed by ecstasy at 11.6 % and cocaine at 7.6 %.
+Last year prevalence of cannabis use among young adults was 13.7 %, while 7.7 % reported using cannabis in the last 30 days.
 However, due to methodological changes in the latest survey, prevalence data from 2009 are not comparable to those of previous years.
-Therefore recent trends in drug use cannot be determined.
+Therefore trends in drug use cannot be determined.

 More attention has been given in recent years to a shift towards selective prevention interventions.
-These interventions, carried out by non-governmental organisations in cooperation with government services, are mostly targeted at children of addicted parents, youths on the streets, from socio-economically deprived neighbourhoods, in special institutional settings (such as child residential care or custodial institutions), and in recreational settings.
-The programmes in recreational settings focus on the implementation of safe clubbing regulations and person-to-person interventions in club premises (e.g. the Centre on Safe and Healthy Nightlife).
+These interventions, carried out by non-governmental organisations in cooperation with government services, are mostly targeted at children of addicted parents, and youths on the streets, from socio-economically deprived neighbourhoods, in special institutional settings (such as child residential care or custodial institutions), and in recreational settings.
+The programmes in recreational settings focus on the implementation of safe clubbing regulations and person-to-person interventions, including the testing of substances, in club premises (e.g. the Centre on Safe and Healthy Nightlife).
 Recently, prevention programmes for young people with a slight mental retardation and those who hang around on streets have been piloted.
-In 2011 a new initiative, based on the Australian Adolescence Cannabis Check-Up, was launched in 19 locations to target young cannabis users with a low motivation for abstinence.
+In 2011 a new initiative, based on the Australian Adolescence Cannabis Check-Up, was launched in 19 locations and also online to target young cannabis users with a low motivation for abstinence.
 The programme uses a non-offending motivational enhancement technique to encourage the participants to re-evaluate their cannabis use practices.

 In the indicated prevention area, activities focusing on early identification of substance use or dependence are on the increase.
 A special guide for professionals working with young people was published in 2010.
-Apart from information, the guide also provides several tools, such as a step-by-step identification process, a screening card and motivational enhancement.
+In addition to information, the guide also provides several tools, such as a step-by-step identification process, a screening card and motivational enhancement.
 In 2012 new interventions targeting GHB users and young people from immigrant communities (e.g. Turkish) were launched.

 View ‘Prevention profile’ for additional information.